Leaky Event-Based Microservices’ Integration

 When Events are Passive-Aggressive Commands

-At the time, event-driven architecture and choreography were in fashion, so they had been applied very broadly across the estate, including integration with this service.
+At the time, event-driven architecture and choreography were in fashion, so they had been applied very broadly across the estate.
+That included integration with the communication service.

 At first glance, that sounds reasonable enough.

-Event-based integration can reduce coupling, which is generally a good thing.
-So the thinking was: if events reduce coupling, why not use them everywhere?
+Event-based integration can reduce coupling, and reducing coupling is generally a good thing.
+So the thinking seemed to be: if events reduce coupling, why not use them everywhere?

-By temporal coupling, I mean one service needing another service to be available at the time a task is carried out.
-By behavioural coupling, I mean a service needing to know which other service has the capability to perform the action it wants.
+The rationale was mainly to avoid temporal and behavioural coupling.
+Temporal coupling is when one service needs another service to be available at the same time.
+Behavioural coupling is when one service needs to know which other service has the capability to perform the action it wants.

-On that basis, the design leaned heavily towards events for all service-to-service interactions, including cases where the real intent was to send an e-mail.
+On that basis, the design leaned heavily towards events for service-to-service interaction, including cases where the real intent was to send an email.

 The problem: these were not really events

-The issue is that in these scenarios, there is usually a clear intention from the producer: send an e-mail.
+In these scenarios, there was usually a clear intention from the producer: send an email.

-There is also a clear expectation: when this message is emitted, someone should act on it, and the e-mail is sent.
+There was also a clear expectation: when this message is emitted, something should act on it and the email should be sent.

-That is not really the same thing as publishing a business fact for interested parties to react to in their own way.
+That is not the same thing as publishing a business fact and allowing interested parties to react in their own way.
 It is much closer to what Martin Fowler calls a passive-aggressive command:

 “...an event is used as a passive-aggressive command.
 This happens when the source system expects the recipient to carry out an action, and ought to use a command message to show that intention, but styles the message as an event instead.”